Slow Cooker Cheese Grits – creamy, smooth, and rich, try the Slow Cooker Cheese Grits with fish, shrimp, crab, beef, or pork.

 What are grits?

 Grits and polenta are both ground corn.
-Basically, the type of corn used and the texture its ground into are the main differences.
+The main differences are the type of corn used and the texture its ground into.
 Polenta is a little ‘more coarse’, while grits are finer in texture.
 Grits were developed by the Native Americans in the Southern U.S. And, no, they are not ‘gritty’ as the name implies.
 Cooked correctly, grits as smooth and rich.

 Growing up, I only had grits for breakfast.
 But, they have moved beyond breakfast food and beyond being the poor man’s food.
 Some of the most prestigious restaurants in the South pair grits with shrimp, fish, and short ribs as a dinner entrée.